matin2002programmer/Y0utube_dl/README.md

 __Remove the bin folder with all three items and insert the youtube_dl file into it.
 Then introduce the bin folder to your computer using system environment variables.__

+Your can watch this video for more helpful : [Link](https://youtu.be/vOvd-40Wzb8)

 Youtube_dl is a small but functional library built with the main and large youtube_dl library, in which only the video and audio download section is used.

 With this library (Y0utube_dl) you can download the videos and audio you need with your desired quality.